 Flowerhorn Cichlids are brightly colored tropical fish.
 Color aside, they’re impossible to miss because of the large, fleshy growth the Flowerhorn Cichlid has on its forehead.
-These fish can get quite large, even in the world of Cichlids within the aquarium trade.
+These fish can get quite large, even in the world of Cichlids within the aquarium trade, at 16 inches.
 They get large enough that the minimum tank size for a single Flowerhorn Cichlid is 75 gallons.
 For a pair, they need at least 150 gallons of space to share.

 In small environments, they can be exceptionally territorial and stressed, so providing enough space is essential for maintaining the health and overall well-being of a Flowerhorn Cichlid.